 6/ How Much Are You Asking For?

-You can upload as little as £3 and you can get your unspent money back whenever you want.
+You can upload as little as £3 to activate a wallet – and if you decide it’s not for you, you can get any of your unspent money back within 14 days of your first deposit.

 7/ How Does The Weekly Limit Work?

-Agate is a pay-per-article system; the price we’ve set here at Popbitch is 10p per article.
-There is a weekly “free point”, which means that if you spend 30p in a week (i.e. read three articles) you can read for free for the rest of the week.
-That way you’ll never spend more than 30p a week – whether you read three, five, ten or more of our longer stories*.
+Agate is a pay-per-article system; the price we’ve set here at Popbitch is 25p per article.
+There is a weekly “free point”, which means that if you spend 50p in a week (i.e. read two articles) you can read for free for the rest of the week.
+That way you’ll never spend more than 50p a week – whether you read three, five, ten or more of our longer stories*.

 The week is counted from the time you read the first article, and will reset each week.
 (To be precise, it will reset 168 hours after your start your first article of the pay-period)